Density of fiberwise orbits in minimal iterated function systems on the circle: Introduction

-Important examples of strongly-fibred minimal IFSs are those generated by contraction maps~\cite{Hut81}.
-Meanwhile, an IFS is \emph{weakly hyperbolic} if
+Historical examples of strongly-fibred minimal IFSs are those generated by contraction maps.
+In this case, there is a wealth of classical results, essentially going back to the seminal work of Hutchinson~\cite{Hut81}.
+Meanwhile, a \emph{weakly hyperbolic} IFS is one for which

-Clearly, minimal weakly-hyperbolic IFSs are also strongly-fibred.
-In~\cite{AJS12} it is shown that an IFS is weakly hyperbolic if and only if
+It turns out that the minimal weakly-hyperbolic IFSs are strongly-fibred.
+Weakly hyperbolic IFS characterized in~\cite{AJS12} as those for which

 A point $q\in X$ is a \emph{(repelling/attracting) periodic point} for $\IFS(f_1,\dots,f_k)$ if there exists $h\in\IFS(f_1,\dots,f_k)$ such that $q$ is a (repelling/attracting) fixed point of $h$.
-Weak hyperbolicity prevents the existence of repelling periodic points.
-A weaker property than~\eqref{eq:contracting} which allows the existence of repelling periodic points for the IFS is the \emph{contraction of almost every orbital branch}.
-This property means that there exists a set $\Omega \subset \Sigma_k^+$ with $\mathbb{P}(\Omega)=1$ such that for every $\omega\in \Omega$ there is a dense set $W(\omega) \subset X$ so that
+Clearly, weak hyperbolicity prevents the existence of repelling periodic points.
+A weaker property than~\eqref{eq:contracting} which allows the existence of repelling periodic points for the IFS is ``contraction of almost every orbital branch'' which was introduced as \emph{synchronization} in~\cite{hom13}.
+This means that there exists a set $\Omega \subset \Sigma_k^+$ with $\mathbb{P}(\Omega)=1$ such that for every $\omega\in \Omega$, there is a dense set $W(\omega) \subset X$ with

-This notion is also called~\emph{synchronization} in~\cite{hom13}.
-Examples of minimal IFSs of diffeomorphisms of the circle satisfying this contracting property can be found in~\cite[Theorem~1]{KN04} and \cite[Theorem~1]{Hom11}.
-These examples assume among other things that the IFS is \emph{forward and backward minimal}.
-This is, the semigroup generated by the diffeomorphisms of the circle $f_1,\dots,f_k$ acts minimally on $S^1$ and the same holds for the semigroup generated by their inverses.
-We show the minimality of almost every orbital branch and the density of periodic points for these kind of IFSs:
+Examples of minimal IFSs on the circle satisfying this kind of contracting property can be found in~\cite[Theorem~1]{KN04} and \cite[Theorem~1]{Hom11}.
+These examples assume, among other things, that the IFS is \emph{forward and backward minimal}.
+That is, the semigroup generated by $f_1,\dots,f_k$ acts minimally on the circle and the same holds for the semigroup generated by their inverses.
+In our first result, we show the minimality of almost every orbital branch and the density of periodic points for these kind of IFSs. \begin{mainthm} \emph{Let $f_1,\dots,f_k$ be orientation-preserving homeomorphisms of the circle.
+Assume that the IFS generated by these maps is forward and backward minimal.
+Then there exists $\Omega \subset \Sigma_k^+$ with $\mathbb{P}(\Omega)=1$ such that